-- You can opt for a saliva test, which is a simple mouth swab with a cotton bud, at any participating Link Pharmacy.
+- You can opt for a saliva test, which is a simple mouth swab with a cotton bud, at any participating Link pharmacy.

-Depending on these results, 1Life will provide you with the cover you requested or reduce your cover to accidental cover only at a reduced premium.
-Accidental cover means you will only be covered if your death is an accident, for example if you die in a car crash.
+Depending on these results, 1Life will provide you with the cover you requested or reduce your cover to accidental death cover only at a reduced premium.
+Accidental death cover means you will only be covered if your death is an accident, for example if you die in a car crash.
 You will not be covered if you die of natural causes, such as cancer.

 - Use our online geo-mapping tool to find your nearest pathologist or participating Link pharmacy.

-If you have not taken the test in time, contact us on 0860 67 06 70 as soon as possible to discuss your options.
+If you have not taken the HIV test in time, contact us on 0860 67 06 70 as soon as possible to discuss your options.